 Speak your Opinion, but Think Before You Speak

 Communication skills and emotional intelligence are intricately connected.
-Remember that a key element of emotional intelligence is that ability to form strong interpersonal relationships, something that’s done through fine-tuned communication.
+Remember that a key element of emotional intelligence is that ability to form strong interpersonal relationships, something done through fine-tuned communication.

 As you look to improve your emotional intelligence, look to improve how you communicate.
 Listen first so as to give a more empathetic response.
-Look to add your own opinions, not keep them bottled inside, but do so in a way that respects the other party.
+Look to add your own opinions, not keep them bottled inside.
+But do so in a way that respects the other party.
 When both sides of a conversation understand the other, conflict resolution becomes much simpler.
 Keep in mind that you can’t control how others communicate, but don’t let this affect your own emotions.

 Communicating effectively takes years of practice, but is not impossible.
 All of the above suggestions require repeated and consistent practice for them to have an impact on your emotional intelligence.
 However, your brain is wired to turn emotional responses into rational habits.
 Destructive emotional behavior is only eliminated, though, when positive emotionally intelligent actions are provided to replace it.